marcelotto/spread2rdf/README.md

 ###### ```statement``` parameter
 This parameter allows the configuration of the triple generation.
-Currently, there are three possible values:
+Currently, the following values are possible:
 - ```:none```:
   Don't generate a triple.
   Useful in conjunction with Ruby blocks for custom logic.